 People of Tanzania

-From the end of the 19th century, the mainland was a colony of Germany and the Islands of Zanzibar a British Protectorate.
+From the end of the 19th century, the mainland (Tanganyika) was a colony of Germany and the Islands of Zanzibar a British Protectorate.
 After World War I, the mainland was mandated to the British as a trusteeship under the League of Nations, and later United Nations Organization.
-Unlike Kenya, Tanganyika was never a formal colony of the British Empire and was one of the first African countries to gain independence in 1961 under president Julius (Mwalimu) Nyerere.
-In 1964 Tanganyika and Zanzibar united to become the United Republic of Tanzania.
+Tanganyika gained independence in 1961 under President Julius (Mwalimu) Nyerere.
+In 1964 Tanganyika and Zanzibar united to become Tanzania.

 The commercial capital of Tanzania is Dar es Salaam at the coast and the administrative capital is Dodoma in the central region.
 Tanzania is a peaceful and stable country with a democratically elected government.
-The country held its third multiparty general elections in October 2005.
+The country held its fourth multiparty general election in October 2010.